matter-labs/block-explorer/README.md

 - [Worker](./packages/worker) - an indexer service for [ZKsync Era](https://zksync.io) blockchain data.
 The purpose of the service is to read blockchain data in real time, transform it and fill in it's database with the data in a way that makes it easy to be queried by the [API](./packages/api) service.
 - [Data Fetcher](./packages/data-fetcher) - a service that exposes and implements an HTTP endpoint to retrieve aggregated data for a certain block / range of blocks from the blockchain.
 This endpoint is called by the [Worker](./packages/worker) service.
 - [API](./packages/api) - a service providing Web API for retrieving structured [ZKsync Era](https://zksync.io) blockchain data collected by [Worker](./packages/worker).
 It connects to the Worker's database to be able to query the collected data.
+- [PROXY](./packages/proxy) - a proxy between the WebApp and the API used to filter data to users, and ensure that each user sees only the data that they are allowed to see.
 - [App](./packages/app) - a front-end app providing an easy-to-use interface for users to view and inspect transactions, blocks, contracts and more.
 It makes requests to the [API](./packages/api) to get the data and presents it in a way that's easy to read and understand.

 ## 🏛 Architecture